guillotinaweb/guillotina_react/docs/tutorial/step-5-manage-users.md

 ## 5. Manage users ( addon example )

-First we need add application in guillotina
+First, we need to add application in guillotina

 Modify config.yaml